Memory loss and ageing

 It could also be a concern if your loved one is not as worried about their memory problems as you are; this is fairly common with dementia.
 Someone experiencing natural age-related memory loss is more likely to be aware of it, and frustrated by it.

 If you’re worried about a loved one’s memory problems, and you think it could be the early signs of dementia, try and encourage them to visit their GP.
-They’ll be able to find out a little more, and can refer them to a specialist for assessment if necessary.
+They will be able to find out a little more, and can refer them to a specialist for assessment if necessary.

 If you’re worried about dementia yourself, there are steps you can take to stay healthy and reduce the factors that can contribute to dementia.
 These include watching your diet and looking after your heart and mind.
 For more detail, read our information on reducing your risk of dementia.